-Type of information Sourceof data Map of Kakum National Park The Manager of the Park Facilities at the park Manager of the Parkand tourist Facilities in the community Residents and Park's Manager Review of major literature on the development of tourism.
-Library, internet resource, and other authorities on tourism development.
-Perception on the effects of tourism on the communities Residents How the park management relates with inhabitants Manager and inhabitants Perception of tourists Tourists
+Type of information Sourceof data Map of Kakum National Park The Manager of the Park Facilities at the park Manager of the Parkand tourist Facilities in the community Residents and Park's Manager Review of major literature on the development Library, internet resource, and other of tourism. authorities on tourism development.
+Perception on the effects of tourism on the Residents communities How the park management relates with Manager and inhabitants inhabitants LICT Perception of tourists Tourists